openclimatefix/analysis-dashboard/README.md

 # OCF Internal UI

-This will be a Streamlit app that serves as a dashboard for the OCF team that reports database statistics.
+Streamlit app that serves as a dashboard for the OCF team that reports database statistics.

-## Installing Datamodels
+## Installing Requirements

-Currently you'll need to install the nowcasting datamodels:
-`pip install nowcasting_datamodel` or maybe `pip3 install nowcasting_datamodel`
+Install all requirements with `pip install -r requirements.txt`

 ## Running Streamlit